 Festive homemade gluten free Funfetti cupcakes with fluffy buttercream frosting are the perfect way to make anything a celebration.
 They’re made in a small batch that can easily be doubled.

 Gluten free cupcakes are one of my favorite ways to say “happy birthday,” or even just, “hello.”
-I also must maintain a steady supply of cupcakes in my gluten free freezer stash for when I find out that my son has a birthday party coming up in school.
-I love to send him with a gluten free cupcake that has no frosting (too messy!) but is still fun.
-Enter … gluten free funfetti cupcakes copycat recipe.
+When my gluten free son was in grammar school, I learned quickly to maintain a steady supply of cupcakes in my gluten free freezer stash for those sudden school birthday party announcements.